plasma-umass/mesh-testsuite/README.md

 alloted.

 ### Common Problems

+#### Firefox times out

+Virtual machines are slow, and Firefox may not complete the Speedometer test before the test suite grows impatient and moves on.
+If this happens, edit `./firefox-wait-seconds` to be a larger integer number of seconds and re-run `./run` or `./getting-started`.

 When running the Redis tests under Docker on macOS, we have seen Mesh take an order of magnitude longer under the `fragperf` test.
 We